Brexit with a deal: Withdrawal Agreement

-Since Brexit has no consequences for UK nationals with privileged status, the IND will not invite you to submit an application for a residence document under the Withdrawal Agreement.
+Since Brexit has no consequences for UK nationals with privileged status, you do not need to submit an application for a residence document under the Withdrawal Agreement.
 However, as a UK national you are entitled to apply for one.
-Please note, receiving a residence document Withdrawal Agreement could lead to losing your job and privileged status.
+Please note, receiving a residence document Withdrawal Agreement could lead to you losing your job and privileged status.
 Contact your HR manager if you intend to apply for a residence document.

 Submitting an application online is quick and easy.
 You can also send a written application to the IND by post.
 To do this, you first need to download the application form from our website.
 If you do not have access to internet yourself, you can go to a public library or internet café.
 Or ask someone you know to help you.

-Please note that in this situation, you cannot apply online at the same time for your child turning 5 or younger in 2021.
-Then you need to submit a written application for temporary residence for your child.
+Please note that if you apply for permanent residency, you cannot apply online at the same time for your child turning 5 or younger in 2021.
+Then you need to submit a written application for temporary residency for your child.

 This is not compulsory.
 However, applying for a residence document will secure the period of 5 consecutive years of your legal residence in the Netherlands.
 By doing so you can avoid a residence gap and still meet the conditions.
-Bear in mind that the legal decision period for applications for naturalisation is 1 year, minimum.
+Bear in mind that the legal decision period for applications for naturalisation is a minimum of one year.

 No, the IND is still reviewing and deciding on applications received.
-Please, therefore submit your application within 4 weeks of receiving the invitation letter.
+Make sure you submit your application as soon as possible.
 You will be notified as soon as we take a decision by letter.

 Coronavirus frequently asked questions on the IND's home page you can find the latest general information about how the IND's services are affected.

 I have plans for essential travel to and from the UK.
 What do I have to take into account?